 - is directly or indirectly fostering the doing of a terrorist act, or

-- advocates the doing of a terrorist act (whether or not a terrorist act has occurred or will occur).
+- advocates the doing of a terrorist act.

 There are a large number of organisations that could be considered for possible listing.
 To guide and prioritise the selection of organisations for consideration, ASIO may also have regard to a range of other factors, often referred to as the non-legislative factors.
 The key non-legislative factors are: